bretth18/troper0.0.1/README.md

 you don't use it

-pulic testing is being conducted on a webserver, try out the latest version here: https://troper.tk:3000/
+public testing is being conducted on a webserver, try out the latest version here: https://troper.tk:3000/